Tel/Fax: 01620 892489

 Scott never mentioned any suspicions.
 He just requested an answer

 to a simple question.
 If the body was there in the gym at 10.15am

 could not be sustained.
-However, since Dr
+However, since Dr Beattie stated the

-wrote to Mr. Haire, a member of the first ambulance crew to arrive at the
+to Mr. Haire, a member of the first ambulance crew to arrive at the

 had told him he could give him no information due to the terms of